17Skye17/2019WAIC-hackthon-Garbage-Classification/README.md

    **only one** category.

 ## 3. Method
+  + **Problem Analysis**

+  Before doing anything, I analyzed this problem and concluded 2 important rules:

+  **1. Level-2 label is more important than level-1 label**: Since a `mapping_list.txt` is provided, we can always get the right level-1 label

   + **Classifier Design**

   I treat this problem as a **multi-class image classification** problem, each image has two classes so the multi-hot label